 According to a Google blog post, Google asserts a level of fairness because they “do not use human curation to collect or arrange the results on a page.
 Rather, we have automated systems that are able to quickly find content in our index.”
 However, Google also readily admits, “as with any automated system, our search algorithms aren’t perfect.”

 What else can affect the search results you see?

 Try using other search engines such as Brave or DuckDuckGo, or even using a different browser.
-Search the exact same phrase in Google using Google Chrome vs. Internet Explorer or Safari.
+Search the exact same phrase in Google using Google Chrome vs. Safari.
 They use different, but similar algorithms, so you may get slightly different results, or get the same results but in a different order on the page.

 How to search more efficiently

 Want to get more accurate search results the first time?
 Try using these guidelines to get the information that is most relevant to what you are looking for.